-History and Physical examination: In order to diagnose thoracic endometriosis, a gynecologist must be highly thorough and meticulous in their medical history taking, as well as in their physical examination.
+Medical history & physical examination: In order to diagnose thoracic endometriosis, a gynecologist must be highly thorough and meticulous in their medical history taking, as well as in their physical examination.
 It is important for a patient to let their doctor know if they have a history of recurrent pneumothorax, intermittent chest pain, and shortness of breath during their menstrual cycle, and if they have endometriosis or a family history of the disease as well.
-In terms of physical examination, if a patient has tenderness upon a pelvic and/or rectovaginal exam, with symptoms including catamenial chest pain or shortness of breath, and a history of pneumothorax, these are all signs that can point towards thoracic endometriosis and warrant thoracic cavity inspection.
+In terms of physical examination, if a patient has tenderness upon a pelvic and/or rectovaginal exam, with symptoms including catamenial chest pain or shortness of breath, and history of pneumothorax, these are all signs that can point towards thoracic endometriosis and warrant thoracic cavity inspection.

 Imaging testing: One of the common ways a pneumothorax is diagnosed is via a chest x-ray.
-This is important to note as recurrent pneumothorax, particularly at the time of a woman’s period, is one of they key clinical indications of thoracic endometriosis.
-In addition, an endovaginal ultrasound is also critical as this can point towards endometriosis within the pelvic cavity, and thus the possible etiology of the catamenial symptoms themselves.
+This is important to note as recurrent pneumothorax, particularly at the time of a woman’s period, is one of the key clinical indications of thoracic endometriosis.
+An endovaginal ultrasound is also critical as this can point towards endometriosis within the pelvic cavity, and thus the possible etiology of the catamenial symptoms themselves.
 A CT scan or MRI are also highly useful imaging tests that an endometriosis specialist may advise for further diagnostic testing.

-Thoracic endometriosis is typically more easy to recognize on the dome of the right side of the diaphragm.
-The caveat here, is visualizing in direct view does not rule out endometriosis lesions that are obscured due to the curve of the liver.
-Therefore, doctors must use the technique of the 30 degree scope and look behind the liver by pressing down on it and examining the dome of the diaphragm.
-Many times there can be lesions on the diaphragm that can reflect to the pericardium, even on the right side.
+Thoracic endometriosis is typically easier to recognize on the dome of the right side of the diaphragm.
+The caveat here is visualizing in direct view does not rule out endometriosis lesions that are obscured due to the curve of the liver.
+Therefore, doctors must use the technique of the 30-degree scope and look behind the liver by pressing down on it and examining the dome of the diaphragm.
+There may be lesions on the diaphragm that can reflect the pericardium, even on the right side.
 Therefore it is crucial to perform surgery alongside a thoracic surgeon in order to properly treat these lesions.
-The left side of the diaphragm can be performed the same way, but if one reaches the pericardium, it is also key to have a thoracic surgeon onsight.
+The left side of the diaphragm can be performed the same way, but if one reaches the pericardium, it is imperative to have a thoracic surgeon on site.

 Thoracic endometriosis remains a challenge for clinicians.
-When chest pain, shortness of breath, hemothorax or recurrent pneumothorax occur in women of reproductive age, a diagnosis of diaphragmatic or thoracic endometriosis must be considered (Duyos, Lopez-Carrasco et al. 2014).
-Since there is strong association of thoracic endometriosis with severe pelvic endometriosis and infertility, the necessity of thorough evaluation of the pelvis in patients with thoracic endometriosis to rule out possible pelvic endometriotic lesions is indicated.
-In many of these patients who were treated via video-assisted thoracoscopic surgery (VATs) by thoracic surgeons, the involvement of and experienced gynecologist is essential.
-Patients who may desire to conceive should undergo excision of any pelvic endometriotic lesions (Soriano, Schonman et al. 2012).
+When chest pain, shortness of breath, hemothorax, or recurrent pneumothorax occur in women of reproductive age, a diagnosis of diaphragmatic or thoracic endometriosis must be considered (Duyos, Lopez-Carrasco et al. 2014).
+Since there is a strong association of thoracic endometriosis with severe pelvic endometriosis and infertility, the necessity of thorough evaluation of the pelvis in patients with thoracic endometriosis to rule out possible pelvic endometriotic lesions is indicated.
+In many of these patients who are treated via video-assisted thoracoscopic surgery (VATs) by thoracic surgeons, the involvement of an experienced gynecologist is essential.
+Patients who desire to conceive should undergo excision of any pelvic endometriotic lesions (Soriano, Schonman et al. 2012).

-Finally, in every laparoscopic examination that is done with our endometriosis patients, we ask specific questions to ensure that there is no history of pneumothorax.
-If there is, we believe that one of the first things that needs to be assessed upon surgery, along with the liver and upper abdomen, is the status of the diaphragm.
+Finally, in every laparoscopic examination, we ask specific questions to ensure that there is no history of pneumothorax.
+If there is, we believe that one of the first things that need to be assessed upon surgery, along with the liver and upper abdomen, is the status of the diaphragm.

 The New York Times featured the care of an anonymous patient of the Seckin Endometriosis Center who was diagnosed with thoracic endometriosis.
 Even after undergoing pleurodesis (mechanical attachment of the lung to its pleural lining) by a thoracic surgeon, the patient continued to suffer from multiple episodes of catamenial pneumothorax.
-It was not until a dual compartment approach was performed, by both the Seckin Endometriosis Center and the patient’s thoracic surgeon, was the patient able to be properly diagnosed and surgically treated.
+It was not until a dual compartment approach was performed, by both the Seckin Endometriosis Center and the patient’s thoracic surgeon, that the patient wasproperly diagnosed and surgically treated.